-- Nearly 70 per cent of website visitors abandon their shopping carts
+- Nearly 70% of website visitors abandon their shopping carts.

 Your shopping cart (or trolley, or basket) is one of the most important areas of your website.
 It is your key gateway to profit, but no matter how swanky and slick you think you’ve made the experience, some of your visitors will abandon their carts.

-Website testing tool company, VWO, moots cart abandonment anywhere between 60 and 80 per cent, while the Danish usability and website testing firm, Baymard Institute, has published a very precise 68.63 per cent worked out as an average from 33 different studies.
+Website testing tool company, VWO, moots cart abandonment anywhere between 60% and 80%, while the Danish usability and website testing firm, Baymard Institute, has published a very precise 68.63% worked out as an average from 33 different studies.

-Baymard Institute reports that 22 per cent of visitors will drop their cart if you force them to register with your site before they step foot near the checkout.
+- Forced account creation: Baymard Institute reports that 22% of visitors will drop their cart if you force them to register with your site before they step foot near the checkout.

-HTTPs errors are enough to turn most visitors away when they are just about to hand over their credit card details.
-But trust issues can run deeper into areas such psychology, microcopy, persuasion, and visual appearance of your site.
+- Trust issues: HTTPs errors are enough to turn most visitors away when they are just about to hand over their credit card details.
+But trust issues can run deeper into areas such as psychology, microcopy, persuasion, and visual appearance of your site.

 However, there can be numerous other reasons why you may be standing in the middle of a field of abandoned carts.

 For example, functional bugs that actually prevent your potential customers from adding things to their cart and finalising checkout even if they are committed; this is a particularly prevalent issue in older browsers.

 And, how do your cart and checkout behave on different tablets and mobiles?
 Does it provide a good and consistent user experience; does it actually work?

 Also, if you have an omnichannel business model, is it functioning properly?
 Does it work from researching a product in a physical store to utilising online chat functionality with your customer service representatives, to actually making a purchase?